 - If you need to use Zoom for purposes beyond this course, you can access Zoom directly at lehigh.zoom.us using your Lehigh username and password.

-Delivering Course Lectures: Selecting the Best Approach
+Delivering Course Lectures: Selecting the Right Approach at the Right Time.

-Zoom sessions can be used for discussion sessions or office hours in which instructors pose questions, give immediate feedback on answers, respond to student questions, etc. For "live" online sessions, please bear in mind that, because you may have students living in a wide range of time zones, students may be logging into your course in the middle of the night.
+Zoom can also be used for discussion sessions, recitation sessions, or office hours in which instructors pose questions, give immediate feedback on answers, respond to student questions, etc. For "live" online sessions, please bear in mind that, because you may have students living in a wide range of time zones, students may be logging into your course in the middle of the night.
 You may wish to find out which timezone your students are in and, if you see that some are facing this challenge, please make it clear whether or not they are required to be present during your live sessions--or if they are permitted to watch recorded videos later.
 Also, if you plan to hold synchronous office hours, please do what you can to do so at times that accommodate the timezones where your students are.

 First Steps: Create a Course Site Discussion Forum for your first Class Session, Week or Unit.